Frank Schon, Baron Schon: Biography

 Schon was born in Vienna, the son of Dr Frederick Schon, a lawyer.
 He was educated at the Rainer Gymnasium.
 In 1931, he joined a chemicals firm with a subsidiary office in Prague, and studied law at the universities of Vienna and Prague as an external student.

 In March 1939, ten days after the German invasion of Czechoslovakia, Schon, who was Jewish, escaped to Britain with his wife.
 He moved to Whitehaven and established Marchon Products, a chemicals firm, which became a leading supplier of detergent base.
 In 1956, he merged his firm with the rival firm Albright & Wilson, becoming a director of the latter.
 Due to a dispute with the board, he resigned from the firm in 1957.

 Schon became a member of the Northern Economic Planning Council in 1965, the Industrial Reorganisation Corporation in 1966 and the advisory council of the Ministry of Technology in 1968.
-In 1969, Schoon was appointed by Tony Benn to the chairmanship of the National Research Development Corporation, of which Schon had been a non-executive member since 1967.
+In 1969, Schon was appointed by Tony Benn to the chairmanship of the National Research Development Corporation, of which Schon had been a non-executive member since 1967.
 He held the office until 1979.

 In the 1966 Queen's Birthday Honours, Schon was appointed a Knight Bachelor.
-On 27 January 1976, Schon was created a life peer, as Baron Schon, of Whitehaven in the County of Cumbria.
+On 27 January 1976, Schon was created a life peer, as Baron Schon of Whitehaven, in the county of Cumbria.

+He is buried in the Liberal Jewish Cemetery, Willesden.